rscircus/rscircus.github.io/_posts/2020-01-25-coral-ai-edge.md

 ![](https://rscircus.github.io/assets/img/20200125_CoralInstallReqs.png)

 OK, this pulls various stuff and also modifies the Python installation we have.
-Let's delete the two `pip` lines and let poetry manage everything:
+Let's delete the `pip` line and let poetry manage everything:

 ```
 #!/bin/bash